shopware5/devdocs/source/developers-guide/http-cache/index.md

 overall target of HTTP caching is to serve as many pages from the cache.
 The more complex your cache key is, the lower the cache hit rate will become - so think twice before adding new cache keys.

 Also, be aware that this approach only applies to Shopware's built-in reverse proxy.
-If you are using varnish, you also have to make your varnish configuration aware of this cookie.
+If you are using Varnish, you also have to make your [Varnish configuration](https://github.com/shopwareLabs/varnish-configuration) aware of this cookie.

 ## Trusted Proxies
 Another topic that is quite relevant for you, if you are working with bigger environments, is the [`trustedproxies` configuration](http://symfony.com/doc/current/components/http_foundation/trusting_proxies.html).

-It does not affect the cache directly, but as soon as you have e.g. a varnish and a load balancer in play, you will need to deal with the fact that your IP address is replaced with e.g. the proxy's IP address.
+It does not affect the cache directly, but as soon as you have e.g. a Varnish and a load balancer in play, you will need to deal with the fact that your IP address is replaced with e.g. the proxy's IP address.
 This might have effects on various functions which check for your IP address, e.g. the "maintenance mode", which only allows users with a configured IP to see the shop.
 Usually, the proxy will set a header `HTTP_X_FORWARDED_FOR` which indicates which user originally